 How to Interpret Nicotine Strength for tobacco free pouches

-How do you know if a nicotine pouch will be strong or not without trying it first?
+How do you know if nicotine pouches will be strong or not without trying it first?
 These questions are common, and we understand why!
-Some nicotine pouches in the US are marked with dots, others with numbers and some are marked merely as strong or regular – but what do these levels really mean?
+Some brands in the US like ZYN, VELO and Rogue are marked with dots, others with numbers and some are marked merely as strong or regular – but what do these levels really mean?
 And what other factors can affect pouch strength?
 Finding a nicotine pouch that suits your tolerance is imperative for a pleasant experience - a kick that is too powerful will only cause discomforts such as nausea, dizziness, and headaches.
 Read through our guide below and find out what each nicotine level means, and which is right for you!

 What does the nicotine level mean on US pouches?